Adversarial Prompt Distillation for Vision-Language Models: Ablation Studies

-\textbf{Generalizability to Other Backbones} We evaluate the performance of APD on two backbones within the CLIP model, ViT-B/32 and ViT-L/14, to demonstrate its generalizability across different architectures.
-Table \ref{tab: different backbones} presents the average results across eight datasets, confirming that APD consistently enhances both natural accuracy and robustness compared to the baseline method APT-VL across different architectures.
-These findings underscore that our approach not only generalizes well across diverse datasets but also maintains superior performance across various backbones, further attesting to the effectiveness and versatility of APD.
-Moreover, we observe a notable improvement in both natural and robust accuracy when employing the larger ViT-L/14 model as the backbone compared to the ViT-B/32 and ViT-B/16 models.

 \textbf{Online APD vs. Offline APD} Since our APD method is an online distillation method, here we further test an offline version of APD that does not update the teacher model during the distillation process.
 For offline APD (denoted as 'APD-Offline'), we first fine-tune the teacher on natural images.
 During the subsequent distillation process, the student model aligns its outputs with those of the pre-tuned teacher.
-Figure \ref{fig:compared_with_offline_APD} presents the results of the baseline method APT-VL, APD-Offline, and our APD.
-APD-Offline exhibits a slight performance improvement over baseline method APT-VL, in terms of both natural and robust accuracy.
+Figure \ref{fig:compared_with_offline_APD} presents the comparison results of two bimodal defense baselines (APT-VL and FAP-VL), APD-Offline, and our APD.
+Notably, APD-Offline outperforms both baseline methods in terms of clean accuracy and PGD-100 robustness, demonstrating the effectiveness of the distillation strategy.
 This benefit of using a clean teacher model is maximized by online distillation (i.e., our APD method).
 Our online approach enables the teacher model to be student-aware during distillation, bridging the teacher-student gap and embodying the principle that teachers should instruct students according to their aptitude~\cite{li2022shadow}.